Aaron Sigmond

 Aaron Sigmond is an American author, editor and publisher with a focus on luxury heritage brands.

 Magazine and publishing career

 Sigmond moved from Los Angeles to New York City to pursue a career in magazine publishing.
 He created and launched the cigar lifestyle periodical Smoke magazine.
 Along the way he became a recognized authority on cigars, wine and spirits.
 Sigmond worked his way up to become Group Publisher of Profile Pursuit, focusing on custom publishing for clients such as Crunch Fitness and publisher of Radar.
-Among his other work in custom media was Trump Magazine, a glossy published with Donald Trump.
 Sigmond was most recently Editor-in-Chief of Mechanics of Style, a custom digital men's luxury lifestyle journal for Girard-Perregaux.
+He most recently served as Director of Luxury Consumer Content and as a columnist Jing Daily.
 Sigmond also served as the Group Luxury Editor for DoubleDown Media and was the launch publisher of Radar magazine.

 Sigmond unsuccessfully attempted to launch a glossy magazine based on the Suicide Girls.